 People screaming, yelling, crying, fighting, or arguing, dogs are sensitive to such emotions and can get scared or anxious when they hear such noises.
 There are many distractions that may distract your dog while leash training.
 So, choose a place that is less crowded or does not have other animals like ducks, squirrels, or cats close.

-Leash walking with less distraction also helps to improve the bond between you and your dog.
+Leash walking .
 It will also help to reduce the dog’s stress levels as he tries to learn new things while training.

 7. Start with small, interactive training sessions